-Module code: WISS112 Semester 1 NQF level: 5

-Title: Foundation Mathematics I
+Module code: WISS112 Semester 1 NQF level: 5 Title: Foundation Mathematics I

-- demonstrate knowledge on an introductory level of number systems and exponential laws; - write simple word problems in mathematical form: - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear and quadratic inequalities.
+- demonstrate knowledge on an introductory level of number systems and exponential laws; - write simple word problems in mathematical form; - apply and demonstrate mathematical concepts and properties by simplifying expressions and solving linear and quadratic equations and linear and quadratic inequalities. - Demonstrate acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles.